xt0fer/CollegeTowns-ZCWD/README.md

 **github.com/xt0fer/CollegeTowns-ZCWD**

 This is a data wrangling (data cleaning) activity.
+It is an intermediate lab.

 Create code that Returns a DataFrame of towns and the states they are in from the university_towns.txt list.
 The format of the DataFrame should be something like: DataFrame( [ ["Michigan", "Ann Arbor"], ["Michigan", "Yipsilanti"] ], columns=["State", "RegionName"]  )

+Yes, you are making a frame that has lots of copies of the state names in it.

 The following cleaning needs to be done: